I'm not going to sugar coat it—

 Hi!
 I'm Liz Rohr.

-- I wish I had it myself when I was new.
+- I wish I had a resource like this when I was new.

-- I'm obsessed with learning and fascinated by medicine.
+- I'm obsessed with learning, teaching and am fascinated by medicine.

 Today, I work part-time in a Federally Qualified Health Center (FQHC) in Boston, MA and run this site.

-I've been a nurse for a decade, and got my BSN from Boston College and MSN from UCLA.
+I've been a nurse for over a decade, and got my BSN from Boston College and MSN from UCLA.

 Credentials aside, I'm the kind of girl you'll find perusing Up-To-Date on her phone before bed— I can't help myself.

-Technically, my teaching career started as a pathophysiology and pharmacology tutor in undergrad– but I like to think it started back in third grade, when my teacher asked me to show Mike Vacarro how to write short stories.
+Technically, my teaching career started as a pathophysiology and pharmacology tutor in undergrad– but I like to think it started back in third grade, when my teacher asked me to show my classmate how to write a short story.

-When I’m not poring over textbooks or crafting videos, you can find me snuggling my German Shepherd-mix, Charlie, reading Little Blue Truck for the 17th time in a row to my daughter, Amelia (that's us over there), or getting lost in my Nintendo Switch.
+When I’m not poring over textbooks or crafting videos, you can find me snuggling my German Shepherd-mix, Charlie, playing Anna & Elsa with my daughter, Amelia (that's us over there), or getting lost in my Nintendo Switch.

 We believe in the power of nurse practitioners to change the face of healthcare.

 We believe the sky’s the limit when it comes to impact we can have as clinicians, and that knowledge is power.

-We support black, indigenous and people of color, and are committed to diversity, inclusion, equity and anti-racism.
+We support black, brown, indigenous and melanated people (BBIMP, a term coined by Louiza “Weeze” Doran), and are committed to diversity, inclusion, equity and anti-racism.
+We're honored to sign the Anti-Racist Small Business Pledge.